 When do you want to cruise?
 Do you want to see tulips in bloom?
 Christmas Markets?
 Grape harvest?
 Fall foliage?
 Avoid the crowds?
 Avoid the heat?

 The summer months are decidedly high season in Europe and along with the bright and sunny days you’ll find longer lines and crowded attractions.
 Yes, the shoulder months during the “off-season”—October, November, December, and mid-to-late March—are cooler, and yes, you’ll probably need an umbrella, but I find Europe in the fall and spring to be a wonderful, relaxing place.
-If you are heading to Europe in the spring, you’ll enjoy longer days than in fall and late March-early-April is a wonderful time to tiptoe through the tulips in Holland.
+If you are heading to Europe in the spring, late March-early-April is a wonderful time to tiptoe through the tulips in Holland.

 The months of September and October can still be plenty warm in Europe, the fall foliage is stunning, and there’s a lot of festivity in the air: farmer’s markets and wine festivals crop up in September and October.
 (There are also several wine-themed cruises in November, when vintners are unwinding from a busy harvest and ready to kick back enjoy the fruits of their labor with you.)
 After that much of Europe switch into festive Holiday mode as the Christmas Markets get set up across much of France, Germany, Austria, Slovakia, Hungary, and other countries.

-When the conversation about the best time to take a river cruise arises, it typically has nothing to do with how many layers of outerwear you need to don or throngs of crowds you need to contend with; it has to do with water levels.
-That’s why I dedicated a chapter of this book to discuss this topic in greater detail.
-However, I put it at toward the end of the book because while it’s an important factor to keep abreast of by signing up for ongoing updates on water levels, it shouldn’t be something that impedes planning your next vacation.
-Mother nature is unpredictable and if you wait to have clear signs that water levels won’t fluctuate, there likely won’t be any staterooms available.
+When the conversation about the best time to take a river cruise arises, it typically has nothing to do with how many layers of outerwear you need to don or throngs of crowds you need to contend with; everyone always wants to know about water levels.
+That said, Mother Nature is unpredictable and if you wait to have clear signs that water levels won’t fluctuate, there likely won’t be any staterooms available.
 You’ll miss the figurative, and literal, boat.

 Sky’s The Limit